-• In each semester typically there will be 12 taught hours per week.
-These hours will include Face to Face teaching at the chosen college and including typically 3 hours delivered live online.

-- In addition, students will be expected to engage in online research, completing learning activities and accessing learning materials each week per module.
-This includes independent study preparing for assessments. - For each module students are also expected to complete 75 hours of placement throughout the year.
+- In each semester typically there will be 12 taught hours per week for full-time students.
+These hours will include 2 hours Face to Face teaching per module at the chosen college and will include 1 hour Face to Face module tutor guidance per module. - In addition, students will be expected to engage in online research, completing learning activities and accessing learning materials each week per module.
+This includes independent study preparing for assessments. - For each module students are also expected to complete 97 hours of placement throughout the year.